What makes Wagner cast iron so collectible? Learn how to date, identify and the history of Wagner Ware.

 Do you want a pan with a smooth bottom or one with a heat ring?
-The older older Wager Ware Skillets will have a heat ring while the later made pans have a smooth flat base.
+The older Wagner Ware skillets will have a heat ring while the later made pans have a smooth flat base.
 It’s really a personal preference.
-I tend to like the older skillets with heat rings I think they have more character but the smooth bottom Wagner cookware tends to be a little cheaper and from all accounts they are great cooking pans.
+I tend to like the older skillets with heat rings I think they have more character but the smooth bottom Wagner cookware tends to be a little cheaper and from all accounts, they are great cooking pans.

 5. Does the cookware sit flat?